hubdotcom/SwiftMailerWordPress/readme.txt

 **Do you have sample code for sending email?**
 See the fantastic Swift Mailer documentation http://swiftmailer.org/docs/sending.html

+**I have a feature request or suggestion**
+Great!
+Please create a message in the Support forum https://wordpress.org/support/plugin/swift-mailer

 == Screenshots ==
 1. Sample code for application